 One of the most common objectives for services-based B2B firms over the last decade, regardless of industry, has been to establish thought leadership.
 And while it remains an important marketing and business objective, the phrase is at risk of losing the weight of its meaning.

-Thought leadership, as a concept, is a valuable and differentiating competitive advantage, but it’s also misunderstood.
+In this way, thought leadership, as a concept, is a valuable and differentiating competitive advantage, but it’s also commonly misunderstood and mislabeled in the B2B space.
 Here are some perspectives on what thought leadership is all about.

-Now, it doesn’t necessarily mean that your thoughts and opinions will always be counter to everyone else, nor does it mean that everything you say and do will always be completely new — there is, after all, nothing new under the sun.
+Now, this doesn’t necessarily mean that your thoughts and opinions will always be counter to everyone else, nor does it mean that everything you say and do will always be completely new — there is, after all, nothing new under the sun.
 But it does mean that your ideas, opinions and content are uniquely yours, not just the recited opinions of others.
 Thought leadership is about having an ownable and unique perspective — backed by both conviction and authority.